mohanson/pxsol/doc/content/tx_recent_blockhash.md

 ## Recent Block Hash

 In a Solana transaction, `tx.message.recent_blockhash` is a seemingly minor yet critically important field.
-It ensures that transactions don’t remain valid indefinitely and prevents their repeated execution.
+It ensures that transactions don't remain valid indefinitely and prevents their repeated execution.

 ```json
 "recent_blockhash": "6vAwzjtGMrN3mJ8o7iGVDjMM46e2AnctqmjvLbqtESrx"
 ```

 This value is obtained in real-time from a network node when the transaction is created.
-Here’s the code to fetch it:
+Here's the code to fetch it:

 ```py
 import pxsol